SamuelMereau/reverse-average/README.md

 # Reverse Average Calculator
-Takes an average and dataset size to determine possible formulae to recreate average.
+Takes an average and dataset size to determine possible formulae to recreate the average.

 I probably picked the worst way to figure this out, I'm keen to hear from others on how they would approach this problem as well.
 Here's my solution: